-Document Description Release Notes A list of issues fixed in the release, a list of issues known at the time of the release, and an overview of the new and updated features in the current release.
-Available in an Excel workbook.
-Installation and Upgrade Guide Instructions for installing the latest RSA Archer release, and upgrading from 5.x and 6.x to the latest release.
+Document Description Release Notes A list of issues fixed in the release and a list of issues known at the time of the release.
+Available in a Microsoft Excel workbook.
+What's New Guide An overview of the new, updated, and retired features in the current release.
 Available in PDF format.
-Online Documentation Information for using RSA Archer including how to set up and maintain the Platform, how to use the Platform features, how to use the RESTful, Web and Content APIs, security configuration information, and how to install and use the solution use cases.
+Installation and Upgrade Guide Instructions for installing and upgrading to the latest RSA Archer release.
+Available in PDF format.
+Online Documentation Information for using RSA Archer, including how to set up and maintain the RSA Archer Platform, how to use the RSA Archer Platform features, how to use the RESTful, Web and Content APIs, security configuration information, and how to install and use the solution use cases.
 Available from within the product in HTML5 format using context-sensitive links, as well as in a ZIP format for local installation.
-The Online Documentation is also available in full on the RSA Archer Community on RSA Link at: https://community.rsa.com/community/products/archer-grc/archer-customer-partnercommunity/documentation.
-Archer Control Panel (ACP) Help Information for using the RSA Archer Control Panel module to manage the internal settings of the Platform, such as license keys, global paths and settings.
-Available from within the ACP module and in a ZIP format for local installation.
+Archer Control Panel (ACP) Help Information for using the RSA Archer Control Panel (RSA ACP) module to manage the internal settings of the Platform, such as license keys, global paths and settings.
+Available from within the RSA ACP module and in a ZIP format for local installation.
+Planning Guide Information about how to plan for your new RSA Archer installation.

-Preface 6

-Document Description Planning Guide Information about how to plan for your new RSA Archer installation.
 This document is intended for system administrators who are responsible for installing and managing RSA Archer.
 Available in PDF format.

+Preface 7

-Qualified and Supported Environments Information on the required software platforms for running RSA Archer.
+Document Description Qualified and Supported Environments Information on the required software platforms for running RSA Archer.
 This document is available on the RSA Archer Community on RSA Link at:https://community.rsa.com/docs/DOC-102657.
 Security Configuration Guide Information about security configuration settings available in the RSA Archer Platform and security best practices for using those settings to help ensure secure operation of RSA Archer.
 Available in PDF format.